okostritsyn/HelpDesk/README.md

 More information about HelpDesk look here - https://infostart.ru/public/1317780/

-Online demo base availible here - [Demo](http://195.138.92.217:33391/HelpDeskDemo/ru_RU/) (not availiable from 24.02 as the war in my country began)
+Online demo base availible here - [Demo](http://195.138.92.217:33391/HelpDeskDemo/ru_RU/) (unavailable from 24.02.2022 due to the outbreak of war in my country)

-You can sent letters to HelpDesk on this email - **helpdesk1c@ukr.net**
+You can sent letters to HelpDesk on this email - **helpdesk1c@ukr.net** (unavailable from 24.02.2022 due to the outbreak of war in my country)

 If you want to thank - [Monobank](https://send.monobank.ua/jar/6VSpJ1Jv3n)